stappersg/vBook/src/reference/vSL/api/Utils.md

 </summary>
 <br/>
 <div style='padding: 10px; border-radius: 5px; border-style: solid; border-color: white'>
- check if the recipient passed as argument is part of the domains (root & sni) of the server.
+ get the domain used to identify a recipient. check if the recipient passed as argument is part of the domains (root & sni) of the server.